psu-libraries/myaccount/README.md

 * _Call_ - a call number based container that contains items and is contained within a bib.
 There can be multiple calls in a bib.
 There can be multiple items in a call.
 * _Item_ - info that describes the thing thing that is actually held or checked out.
 Has a barcode and check out status.

+This is an attempt at a quick and rough "[ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html)"